-Chapter 13 bankruptcy is the type of bankruptcy you file if you cannot file a chapter 7 bankruptcy, or if filing a chapter 7 would not accomplish what filing a chapter 13 would for you.
-A chapter 13 entails a monthly "plan payment" to the court, for 3 to 5 years, to pay back certain debts, not necessarily all of your debts.
+Chapter 13 bankruptcy is the type of bankruptcy you file if you cannot file a chapter 7 bankruptcy, or if filing a chapter 7 would not be as beneficial for you as filing a chapter 13 would be.
+A chapter 13 entails a monthly payment to the court, for 3 to 5 years, to pay back certain debts, not necessarily all of your debts.
 Chapter 13 is a long, serious commitment.
-One major downside with a chapter 13 is the higher attorney fees and court costs over time.
+One downside with a chapter 13 is the higher attorney fees and court costs over time.
 You will also face limitations getting credit and financing while in a chapter 13.
-Many file because it is their only option.
-Though for many people it actually makes more sense financially to file a chapter 13, due to the upsides such as reduced interest rates, loan balance reductions (cram downs), and discharge of certain debts that cannot be discharged in a chapter 7.
+Many file chapter 13 because it is their only bankruptcy option.
+Though for many people it actually makes more sense financially to file a chapter 13 instead of a chapter 7, due to the benefits only available in a chapter 13 - such as reduced interest rates, loan balance reductions (cram downs), and discharge of certain debts that cannot be discharged in a chapter 7.

 HOW IT WORKS

-Chapter 13 bankruptcy entails a making a bundled monthly payment to the court to pay back any debts that you must pay back (such as car loans and arrears, mortgage arrears, mortgage payments on rental properties, domestic support arrears, and priority tax debts), the statutory attorney’s fees and court costs (we receive a portion of your monthly payment, and the court receives roughly 6% of your monthly payment), and potentially any amounts beyond that which you may be required to pay based on your income or the equity in your assets.
+Chapter 13 bankruptcy entails a making a bundled monthly payment to the court to pay back any debts that you must pay back (such as car loans, mortgage arrears, mortgage payments on rental properties, domestic support arrears, and priority tax debts), the statutory attorney’s fees and court costs (we receive a portion of your monthly payment to the court, and the court takes roughly 7% of your monthly payment), and potentially any amounts beyond that which you may be required to pay based on your income or the equity in your assets.
 Your monthly chapter 13 payment is called your "plan payment" because the payment is based on a repayment plan that is presented to the court when your case is filed, which is later confirmed by the court and paid accordingly.
 Your plan determines which of your creditors are paid, how much they are paid, and in what order.
-The only separate payments you make while in a chapter 13 are your regular mortgage payment on your residence (if applicable), and you also continue to pay your regular utilities and other bills, such as cable and cell phone, etc, as normal.
+The only separate payments you make while in a chapter 13 are your regular mortgage payment on your residence (if applicable), and you also continue to pay your regular utilities and other bills, such as cable and cell phone, as you normally would.

-REASONS WHY YOU FILE A CHAPTER 13 BANKRUPTCY INSTEAD OF A CHAPTER 7
+REASONS TO CHAPTER 13 BANKRUPTCY INSTEAD OF A CHAPTER 7

-If you have previously filed a bankruptcy then chapter 13 may be your only bankruptcy option at this time.
-The time limits for filing a bankruptcy after previously filing a bankruptcy where a discharge was received:
+If you have previously filed a bankruptcy then chapter 13 may be your only option at the moment.

-8 years from date of filing a chapter 7 before filing a chapter 7
+8 years from date of filing a chapter 7 before filing a new chapter 7

 4 years from date of filing a chapter 7 to file chapter 13 that is eligible for discharge*